drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 ## sessionStorage to switch theme

 Here is the same box which switches its color but retains even if you refresh the page!
 Actually, it refreshes once you click on it.

+Try navigating to some other page and come back.
+This box will still be dark!

 <div id="dark-div-2" style="background-color: rgb(255, 255, 255); padding:30px 60px; border: 1px dashed #000; width: 150px;text-align:center;margin: 10px;cursor: pointer" onclick="darker()">
     <p>Switch</p>